mobilabsolutions/stash-sdk-ios/README.md

 The Stash! iOS SDK is in active development, we welcome your feedback!
 Please use [GitHub Issues](https://github.com/mobilabsolutions/payment-sdk-ios-open/issues) to report an issue or give a feedback.

-### License

-The Stash! iOS SDK is open source and available under the TODO license.
-See the [LICENSE](https://github.com/mobilabsolutions/payment-sdk-ios-open/blob/master/LICENSE) file for more info.

 ## Documentation

 To get familiar with the overall Stash!
 SDK project please visit [Common payment wiki](https://github.com/mobilabsolutions/payment-sdk-wiki-open/wiki).